Avoiding Germs

 Cross-Infection Is Still a Risk

 People with cystic fibrosis who have undergone a lung transplant still can get and spread dangerous germs to others with CF because germs that were in the old lungs can remain in the upper respiratory system and sinuses.
-Because of the risk of cross-infection, after transplantation, people with CF should take the same precautions they took before lung transplantation, such as washing hands with soap and water or using an alcohol-based hand sanitizer, getting a flu vaccination each year, and continuing to stay at least 6 feet (2 meters) away from others with CF.
+Because of the risk of cross-infection, after transplantation, people with CF should take the same precautions they took before lung transplantation, such as washing hands with soap and water or using an alcohol-based hand sanitizer, getting a flu vaccination each year, and staying at least 6 feet (2 meters) away from others with CF.

 Managing Your Health as Your Life Changes